mignon-p/hs-mercury-api/README.md

+(I haven't released this package to Hackage yet, so consider it alpha-quality.)

 This package is a Haskell binding to the [Mercury API][5] C API for [ThingMagic][6] brand RFID readers.
 It is especially geared toward the [SparkFun Simultaneous RFID Reader][1], which uses ThingMagic's